Good old lovely XML. Like HTML, but you invent your own tag names, you say? How we all rejoiced.

 Remember - output is built only from those panels whose 'involved' checkboxes are checked!

-If all panels automatically contributed to output, you would first have to empty any that stored code you perhaps wanted to use later, but which should not contribute to output at the present time.back to top
+Why?
+Because if all panels automatically contributed to output, you would first have to empty any that should not contribute to output at the present time, but which perhaps contained test code or code intended for use later.back to top

 When an XMLP session is saved for the first time a unique URL is generated for it.
 You can use this URL to resume the session later yourself or share the session with other developers.